ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 We may want to change the CPU governor from "ondemand" to "performance".

-The following instructions show how we do it on x86.
+The following instructions show how we do it:

 ```bash
 sudo apt install cpufrequtils